chris104957/crudcast/README.md

 Crudcast is brand new and only has a small percentage of the intended functionality so far.
 In future, I am planning to add support for:

-- user management and authentication (basic, token-based and social)
+- More authentication methods (OAuth, Token auth, etc)
-- permissions
+- Advanced permissions
 - inserting your own code - either for validation, permissions or creating your own methods

 If there is any other functionality you'd like to see added, then please raise an issue